davep/davep.github.com/content/posts/2023/2023-07-29-home-pod-stuck-installing.md

 add stuff to my Reminders).

-On occasion if I ask it questions about other devices in the apartment (*"hey siri, what's the temperature in the bedroom?"*) it'll do the *"working on it"* thing and then give up saying the thing wasn't responding.
+On occasion if I ask it questions about other devices in the apartment (*"hey Siri, what's the temperature in the bedroom?"*) it'll do the *"working on it"* thing and then give up saying the thing wasn't responding.
 That seems to be about the worst of it.